MintaYLu/COT/Readme.md

 | 1    | 1.0 | A       | ?       | ?       |
 | 0    | 0.8 | B       | ?       | ?       |

-Error due to the limited rows.
+Cannot calculate p-value due to the limited rows.

     6. Obtain the subtype markers
     cot.obtain_subtype_markers()